w3plan/jsdump-web/doc/document.md

   Prints entries in assigned type to the console.

   Parameters
-  > obj -- An object which should be processed.
+  > obj -- An object which should be processed.<br>
-  > proptype -- One of 'primitive', 'function', 'class', 'indexedCollection', 'keyedCollection' and 'others', the default value is 'function'.
+  > proptype -- One of 'primitive', 'function', 'class', 'indexedCollection', 'keyedCollection' and 'others', the default value is 'function'.<br>
-  > compact -- JSDump serializes the dumped-out content before print if compact is true, the default value is true.
+  > compact -- JSDump serializes the dumped-out content before print if compact is true, the default value is true.<br>
   > hiddenKeys  -- An optional array of keys that would be ignored in dumped out content, the default value is [].